gguex/SemSim_AutoCor/code_python/README.md

 The pipeline work with the help of extensions added to the end of the raw text file to ease the workflow.

-**1_text_preprocessing.py** : This script take a raw text file and create five text files: One file containing every token with POS tag, and 4 POS-selection files.
+**1_text_preprocessing.py** : This script take a raw text file and create five text files: One file containing every token with POS tag, and 4 POS-selection files, and only token only file.

 - *INPUTS*: